-Collaboration revenue consists of revenue recognized from our collaboration and license agreement with Takeda and reflects the timing and pattern in which we deliver the contractual deliverables to Takeda.
+Collaboration revenue consists of revenue recognized from our collaboration and license agreements with Roche and Takeda and reflects the timing and pattern in which we deliver the contractual deliverables to our partners.

 Operating Expenses

 Research and Development

 Research and development expenses consist primarily of external and internal costs incurred for our research and development activities, including development of our platform technologies, our drug discovery efforts and the development of our product candidates.